 Relationship is what gives me the right and insight to encourage, comfort, and urge the people on my team.

 Developing people has obvious implications for your schedule.
 To get intentional about this may require some serious adjustments to how you spend your time.
-But I can’t think of anything that has greater long-term benefits than you personally developing your team members.Developing people has obvious implications for your schedule.
-To get intentional about this may require some serious adjustments to how you spend your time, but I can’t think of anything that has greater long-term benefits.
+But I can’t think of anything that has greater long-term benefits than developing your team members.Developing people has obvious implications for your schedule.
+To get intentional about this may require some serious adjustments to how you spend your time.
+But I can’t think of anything that has greater long-term benefits.
 Click To Tweet

 When Paul concludes 1 Thessalonians 2, a chapter largely about developing people, he says, “For what is our hope, our joy, or the crown in which we will glory in the presence of our Lord Jesus when he comes?
 Is it not you?
 Indeed, you are our glory and joy.”